princelab/rubabel/README.md

 ## Installing

-First, many thanks to Andreas Maunz for packaging openbabel as a gem which makes this install quite painless.
+Should work with ruby 1.9 and 2.0.
+Many thanks to Andreas Maunz for packaging openbabel as a gem which makes this install quite painless.

 ### Quick Install